Q: How do I apply to the University of Arizona College of Medicine MD/PhD Program?

-The last MCAT we will accept for the 2022-2023 application cycle is September 11th, 2022.
-We will not accept MCATs older than January of 2019.
+The latest MCAT we will accept for the 2023-2024 application cycle is September 11th, 2022.
+We will not accept MCATs older than January of 2021.
 There are no exceptions.

 Q: Are there ways to communicate with current MD-PhD students to find out more information about the program?

 A: Yes, feel free to reach out to anyone in the student directory, the directors or coordinator of the program.